andymcgunagle/js-templatizer/README.md

   }
 };

-// writeToNewFile('param1');
+// generateNewFile('param1');
 ```

-At the bottom of the new file you'll notice the `writeToNewFile` function call that is commented out.
+At the bottom of the new file you'll notice the `generateNewFile` function call that is commented out.
 Uncomment it and pass in any parameters you'd like to include.
 Then, in this example, you'd call `node modelGenerator.js` to generate a new file from your template.

 ### templatize method parameters